pcafstockf/PokerFace/ReadMe.md

 Besides its **scriptability**, PokerFace is small (e.g. easy to audit), extremely fast, and portable.
 It is built on the popular Apache HttpCore NIO libraries to provide top performance, scalability, and standards compliance.

-You can [download](https://github.com/pcafstockf/PokerFace/blob/master/dist/PokerFace-0.9.0-dist.jar) the latest self contained executable jar from the dist directory.
+Documentation can be found [here](http://pcafstockf.github.io/PokerFace/index.html).

 To get started, please see the [Quick Start Guide](http://pcafstockf.github.io/PokerFace/quickstart.html).

-For the curious, here are some unofficial [benchmarks](http://pcafstockf.github.io/PokerFace/benchmarks.html).
+You can [download](https://github.com/pcafstockf/PokerFace/raw/master/dist/PokerFace-0.9.0-dist.jar) the latest self contained executable jar from the dist directory.

 Clarity and simplicity are key principles of PokerFace, so suggestions for improving the documentation are eagerly solicited.